huatengh/CoExpansionValidation/README.md

 Tests of synchronous community expansion are commonly conducted using hierarchical Approximate Bayesian Computation (hABC), a statistical framework for inferring the degree of concordance across species.
 However, this framework is often used without demonstrating adequate performance.

 Below we will show how to use the CoExpansionValidation R package to testing the power of genetic datasets for detecting co-expansion events across species.
 It will go through  an example step-by-step, showing how to generate one pseudo-observed dataset, and use ABC to "infer" the number of co-expansion events.
-Obviously, to apply these performance assessment in a empirical study, many replicates of pseudo-observed datasets are needed.
+Obviously, to apply this type of performance assessment in a empirical study, many replicates of pseudo-observed datasets needs to be generated for inference.

-To install this package through use devtools:
+To install this package using devtools:

 ```r
 devtools::install_github("huatengh/CoExpansionValidation",build_vignettes = TRUE)